RasaHQ/helm-charts/charts/rasa-bot/README.md

         key: rabbitmq-password
 ```

-In the example above we assumed that Rasa X / Enterprise is deployed with `rasa-x` release name in the same namespaces as the rasa bot.
+In the example above we assumed that the `rasa-x-rabbit` secret already exists and contains the `rabbitmq-password` key.

 ```shell
 helm upgrade -f rasa-values.yaml <RELEASE_NAME> rasa/rasa-bot
 ```

-In addition to Rasa Bot configuration, you have to update Rasa X / Enterprise configuration as well, please visit the docs to learn more.
+In addition to Rasa Bot configuration, you have to update Rasa X / Enterprise configuration as well, please visit [the docs](https://link-to-the-docs) to learn more.

-### Enabling Rasa X / Enterprise (used as a configuration endpoint)
+### Enabling Rasa X / Enterprise (within the same cluster)

 It's possible to use Rasa X / Enterprise as a configuration endpoint, in a such case runtime configuration for Rasa OSS will be pulled from Rasa X / Enterprise.

-An example below shows how to configure the Rasa Bot to use Rasa X / Enterprise which are deployed in the same namespace.
+An example below shows how to configure the Rasa Bot to use Rasa X / Enterprise which is deployed in the same namespace.

 Update `rasa-values.yaml` with the following configuration: